oroinc/documentation/user_guide/viewed_pages.rst

 .. _user-guide-getting-started-favorite_viewed_pinned:

-Favourite, Pinned and Viewed Pages
+Favorite, Pinned and Viewed Pages
 ==================================

 It is always convinient to have the pages you often View at hand.
 There are several UI controlles to help you do that in